anluke/guitar-portal/README.md

         <img src="https://github.com/anluke/guitar-portal/blob/main/README-IMAGES/LINKS/blog.png?raw=true">
 </details>

-Blog is the site where you can see all the blogs, and make use of the Navigation bar to switch between slides if there's more then 3-4 blogs posted.
+Blog is the site where you can see all the blog posts, and make use of the Navigation bar to switch between slides if there's more then 3-4 blogs posted.

 It has a category section that displays all the current 'Active' categories that the users selected and also latest posts on the top.